mattparko/liberty-workshop/06_exercise5.md

 Jump back into the ArgoCD web console and watch your changes take place.

-Once your Petclinic application is synchronised, have a quick explore of the resources (pods, services, routes, volumes, etc) in the prod namespace.
+Once your Petclinic application is synchronised, have a quick explore of the OpenShift resources (pods, services, routes, volumes, etc) in your prod namespace.
 It should all feel very familiar since you've deployed this before.
 The major difference now is that you defined your Open Liberty application entirely in Git and let the cluster take care of the rest.
 We'll further explore what this means in practice in the next step.

 #### Step 4
 Now it's time to make a change to our source of truth.
 This would likely be a new feature or patched version of our Petclinic application, but let's save that for the next exercise.

-Here, will make a very simple change and increase the number of pods in our application.
+Here, we will make a very simple change and increase the number of pods in our application.

 Edit your Open Liberty application and increase the number of replicas to 2:
 ```bash